ph0ngp/linglook/README.md

   - You can click on the extension icon to enable/disable the popup function.
 - On desktop, use the mouse to hover over a Chinese word, the popup window will appear.
 - On mobile devices, there is a circular puck on the screen.
 Move that puck to hover over the target word and the popup window will appear.
+  - Single-tap on the puck to temporarily disable/enable the lookup function.
+  - Double-tap on the puck to switch the lookup direction between up and down.
 - Inside the popup window, you can see the word's meaning, pinyin, HSK level, TOCFL level.
   - Click on the word, and you can copy it to clipboard or search it with Google Images.
 - In the "Strokes" tab, click on a character to see its stroke order.
 - Clicking on the Settings gear icon will open the extension's settings page.
-Here you can change its theme, show/hide HSK/TOCFL levels, choose your simplified/traditional character order, change the dictionary language, change the extension shortcuts, etc.
+Here you can change various settings including theme, show/hide HSK/TOCFL levels, simplified/traditional character order, dictionary language, keyboard shortcuts, etc.
-- Troubleshooting: If for some reason the extension doesn't work as expected, try enabling/disabling the extension or reloading the page or restarting the browser.
+- Troubleshooting: If for some reason the extension does not work as expected, try enabling/disabling the extension, reloading the page, or restarting the browser.

 ## Codebase state

-Every function is working as intended.
-However, the current codebase still has many parts from the original project (10ten), even though unused, which makes the code more bloated and messy than needed.
-Hopefully it will be trimmed up with time.
-Some parts are used for new purposes but still keep the original names.
-For detail check [notes.md](notes.md).
+All functions are working as intended.
+However, for now, the codebase still contains unused code from the original project (10ten), making it more bloated and messy than necessary.
+Some components have been repurposed but retain their original names.
+For details, check [notes.md](notes.md).

 ## Building from source